hubmapconsortium/portal-ui/README.md

 wrapped in a Docker container for deployment using Docker Compose.
 The front end depends on AWS S3 and CloudFront for the hosting and delivery of images.
 It is deployed at [portal.hubmapconsortium.org](https://portal.hubmapconsortium.org/)

-The Data Portal depends, directly or indirectly, on many other HuBMAP repos:
+The Data Portal depends on many [APIs](portal.hubmapconsortium.org/services), and directly or indirectly, on many other HuBMAP repos:

 ```mermaid
 graph LR